01-edu/Branch-Mobile/subjects/flutter_piscine/week01/day01/ex10/circle/README.md

 ## circle

+### Instructions

+Create a class named `Circle`.

+Its attributes:

+- x - `double`
+- y - `double`
+- radius - `double`
+- getters:

+  - area
+  - perimeter
+  - rightMostCoordinate (x axis)
+  - leftMostCoordinate (x axis)
+  - highestCoordinate (y axis)
+  - lowestCoordinate (y axis)

+- Constructor:
+  - x - `required`
+  - y - `required`
+  - radius - `required`

 ### Getters and setters

-To work with objects' fields, either getting some information, or changing it, we have to use methods, as it might not be a good idea to directly change object's fields.
+To work with objects, either getting some information or changing it, we should use methods as it might not be a good idea to directly change objects fields.

 An example of this principle is hunger - you should not change person's hunger level directly, but feed them instead.
-Since it is common to set or get fields' values, it is common to put getters and setters in the OOP.
+Since it is common to set or get these values, we use getters and setters in OOP.

 In Dart, when you specify getters and setters, you must treat them as **fields**.